brianjgamble/weder/README.md

 weder --zip 12345 --apiKey abcdef12345
 ```

-### Default Values
+### Configuration

-To avoid passing the zip and api key, store them in a configuration file named `.weder.json` within the home directory.
+To avoid passing the zip and api key, store them in a file named `.weder.json` within the home directory.

 ```json
 {